 Assess the patient's condition and environment.

-Help the patient to sit up.
+Help the patient sit up.

 Create a comfortable position for the patient.